sergiotasconmorales/locvqa/README.md

 ## Data

 You can access the datasets [here](https://zenodo.org/record/8192556).
-After downloading the data, make sure they follow the following structure
+After downloading the data, decompress it in the repo folder, and make sure they follow the following structure (i.e. rename the data folder to `data` so that you don't have to change the path to the data in the config files)

 **📂data**\
  ┣ **📂STS2017_v1** &nbsp; # RIS dataset\